-- In addition to this General Education Writing Intensive requirement, students must also complete a second Writing Intensive course within the major.
+- Students must also complete a second Writing Intensive course within the major.

-- Indicated in the online Schedule of Courses by marker SI.
+- One Speaking Intensive course in any discipline (indicated in the online Schedule of Courses by marker SI).

-- In addition to this General Education Speaking Intensive requirement, students must also complete a second Speaking Intensive course within the major.
+- Students must also complete a second Speaking Intensive course within the major.

 Four Global Perspectives courses

 - Indicated in semester Schedule of Courses by markers GL or GN.